 With the chance of rain this year in May and June in Southern California, it is important for drivers to be cognizant of the fact that even light rain could prove risky.
 As part of the study, researchers analyzed past radar data to identify the weather at the recorded time and location of 193,840 fatal crashes from across the United States for 2006 through 2011.

 They found that the risk increased by about 25 percent and 146 percent for their light and heavy rain classifications, respectively.
-These relative risks reflect the increase of the chances of a crash during rain versus during dry weather.
+These relative risks reflect the increased chances of a crash during rain versus dry weather.
 In the article, researchers suggest that rainfall, including light rain, often tricks drivers into believing that the risk level for a car accident is not high.

 Rain is dangerous because it causes your tires to lose traction.
-When the road gets wet, the water mixes with the dirt on the asphalt, making it more difficult for the tires to hang on to the road.
-Rain makes everything slippery and puddles that form on the road can lead to hydroplaning.
+When the road gets wet, the water mixes with the dirt on the asphalt, making it more difficult for the tires to hang on.
+Rain makes everything slippery, and puddles that form on the road can lead to hydroplaning.
 Rain also hampers visibility, which increases crash risk.
-On Southern California freeways, we know that even light rain can cause significant damage because they cause the roadways to become slick.
+On Southern California freeways, we know that even light rain can cause significant damage because it causes the roadways to become slick.

 Driving Safely in the Rain

 Use your windshield wipers and headlights while driving in the rain.
-Ensure you keep enough distance between you and the vehicle in front of you.
-If you have been injured in a car accident, you may be able to receive compensation for your injuries, damages and losses.
-Contact an experienced car accident lawyer to obtain more information about pursuing your legal rights.
+Ensure you keep enough distance between the vehicle in front of you.
+If you have been injured in a car accident, you may be able to receive compensation for your injuries, damages, and losses.
+Contact an experienced car accident lawyer for more information about pursuing your legal rights.

 Source: https://abcnews.go.com/Technology/rain-increase-risk-car-crashes-light/story?id=62801469